 Shall we take a look back at what I have been up to this week?

 On Monday I had a lot of fun writing my Reader Problems Book Tag.
 It’s been a little while since I have taken part in a tag and written a little about myself, so it was overdue.
-I enjoyed reading other bloggers’ responses to the questions asked, so I hope you enjoy reading mine too!
+I enjoyed reading other bloggers’ responses to the questions asked.

 Finally on Friday, after nearly a month of other commitments, I shared a First Lines Friday post.
 My chosen book was perhaps a little bit predictable, but I just can’t stop talking about it!
 I make no apologies!

 I have spent this week with all my attention on Elantris by Brandon Sanderson.
-As of my last update in last week’s Sunday Summary post, I had read 20% of the book.
+As of last week’s update, I had read 20% of the book.
 Considering the length of this book (just over 600 pages) I’ve done well to get to 74%.
 I’m going to be making a real push to finish this in the next day to two as a new month is upon us.
 You know what that means… a new reading list!